 Applicable procedures for short term disinfection of new and repaired potable water mains are presented in standards such as ANSI/AWWA C651, Disinfecting Water Mains.
 ANSI/AWWA C651 uses liquid chlorine, sodium hypochlorite, or calcium hypochlorite to chemically disinfect the main.
 Disinfecting solutions containing chlorine should not exceed 12% active chlorine, because greater concentration can chemically attack and degrade polyethylene.
 Operational disinfection practices should limit available chlorine levels to <=5ppm for temperatures up to 75°F. At temperatures between 75°F and 90°F the active chlorine levels should be reduced further.
-DriscoPlex[®] piping systems are not recommended for potable hot water applications.
+DriscoPlex® piping systems are not recommended for these peak flows.
+If cleaning is required, sedimentation deposits can usually be flushed from the system with high-pressure water.